 Participants came out with renewed motivation, solutions to challenges faced and anticipation of future challenges, have identified personal strategies for managing the process and with clear goals to progress the project.

 Over the course of the programme and up to 6 months after commencement all participants received 3 sessions of 1:1 coaching (45 minutes per session) with Will Medd via phone or Skype.

 6 months following commencement there was also a group coaching session via phone/Skype to review progress within a group context and provide closure for the group.

 Dr Will Medd: Accredited Certified Coach (ICF),Co-active Professional Certified Coach (CTI), Organisational and Relationship Systems Coaching.
 As well as being a professional coach Will has a background as an established researcher well versed in the challenges of inter-disciplinary and cross institutional research, and with a reputation for high-impact research involving strong stakeholder involvement.
 Recent research projects were evaluated as ‘outstanding’ by the ESRC.

 Dr Lynne Goodacre: Assistant Director NHS Research & Development NW.
 With a clinical background in occupational therapy a significant proportion of Lynne’s clinical career was spent working in close collaboration with industry in the field of assistive technologies.
 After moving into academia alongside researching the challenges of living with and managing rheumatic conditions Lynne also undertook collaborative projects with the Helen Hamlyn Centre at the Royal College of Art focused on the involvement of patients in the design process and the facilitation of an inclusive design process.
 Alongside her work on developing research and innovation capability she is currently part of a collaboration to develop novel heated gloves for people with Raynauds Disease using innovative knitted materials.

-This programme is open to NHS employees within the member or partner organisations of the NWC AHSN who have
+This programme was open to NHS employees within the member or partner organisations of the NWC AHSN who had: